Every film released in the US in 2025 that I’ve seen

 Wild Rose

-Every Film and TV Series I Own That I Have Not Seen
+Every Feature Film I Own That I Have Not Seen

 • The Call of the Cumberlands (Jan.
 23, 1916, Julia Crawford Ivers)